 The Original Green is measured not by standard of living, but by quality of life.
 How good, not how big.
 This has many implications about scale.
-It's not so important how late we die, but how fully we live.
-A hundred-year life repeating everyday things is not nearly so important as a 33-year life doing the most important things, for example.

 Large monolithic projects weaken #WalkAppeal simply because they’re less interesting than a good #MainStreet, which changes every few steps.
 The only mitigating device is an interesting sidewalk-level frontage.

 There is no greater indicator of failure to achieve urbanism than the large surface parking lot.
 Find several of those and you’ve found sprawl.
 Great urbanism requires no Sea of Parking.
 Instead, great urbanism spreads services in small establishments in each neighborhood, rather than a few mega-establishments everyone must drive to.